njchiang/Compmed-MIMIC/README.md

 ## Daily operation
 1. Sign in to your IAM account at https://651111875052.signin.aws.amazon.com/console
-2. Launch EC2 instance if not already connected
+2. Switch to us-east-1
+---
+If Instance is not already running... otherwise skip to step 6
+3. launch ec2 instance and ssh in: `ssh -L 9999:localhost:[JUPYTER PORT] ec2-user@[DNS NAME FROM INTERFACE]`
-3. launch JupyterLab using `jupyter lab --no-browser`
+4. launch JupyterLab using `jupyter lab --no-browser --port=[JUPYTER PORT]`
+---
+If instance is running...
-4. Connect either using port forwarding (not configured yet) or using actual address: `ssh -NL 9999:localhost:8888 ec2-user@[DNS NAME FROM INTERFACE]`
+5. Connect either using port forwarding (not configured yet) or using actual address: `ssh -NL 9999:localhost:[JUPYTER PORT] ec2-user@[DNS NAME FROM INTERFACE]`
+---
-5. Navigate to localhost:9999 on the local machine to use JupyterLab to compute
+6. Navigate to localhost:9999 on the local machine to use JupyterLab to compute
-6. MAKE SURE TO SHUT DOWN THE INSTANCE WHEN DONE TO SAVE COSTS
+7. MAKE SURE TO SHUT DOWN THE INSTANCE WHEN DONE TO SAVE COSTS

 ## EC2 Instance Setup
 Run these when setting up a new instance